emanuelsacoman/emanuelsacoman/README.md

 ###

 <p align="left">
-  • 👋 I'm Emanuel, a software engineer from Brazil 🇧🇷 passionate about building intuitive and efficient applications.<br>
+  • 👋 I'm a software engineer passionate about building intuitive and efficient applications.<br>
   • ⚡ Currently working as a <b>Substation Programmer</b>, developing automation and control systems for electric substations.<br>
   • 🎓 Double degree in <b>Systems Analysis and Development</b> & <b>Software Engineering</b>.<br>
   • 💡 Developing an <b>e-commerce platform</b> and a <b>Unity indie game</b> as personal projects.<br>